Want to see how we do chatbot analytics? Join us for a product demo webinar.

 Chatbot managers find themselves caught in a loop of chasing down issues, one at a time.
 The list is determined based on hunches, because they are unable to efficiently identify what’s not working.
 There is no real prioritization, since every issue shares the same level of urgency.

-1. How well is their bot performing
+• How well is their bot performing?

-3. and how will progress be measured?
+• How will progress be measured?

-The AI bot management cycle of improvement
+The chatbot management cycle of improvement

-Know what to measure
+Start by knowing what to measure

 Measuring bot performance according to automation and experience is the cornerstone of successful bot management.

-Knowing what you’re looking for, makes it easy to answer your first question, which is: “How is my bot performing today?”
+Knowing what you’re looking for makes it easy to answer your first question, which is: “How is my bot performing today?”

-Analyze bot performance
+1. Analyze bot performance

-Prioritize bot improvement
+2. Prioritize bot improvement

-Armed with a list of 10-15 conversation topics that are seeing high-volume activity, but failing to meet automation and experience targets, chatbot owners now know where to take action.
+Armed with a list of 10-15 conversation topics that are seeing high-volume activity but failing to meet automation and experience targets, chatbot owners now know where to take action.

 A successful chatbot program requires a highly experienced and specialized team.
 Product owners may have conversation specialists, UX designers or AI experts already in their ranks, or they might need to reach out to external expertise required for chatbot implementation or chatbot operation success.
-They may need marketing help to provide content or new messaging, IT resources to integrate back office systems, or support from other teams depending on the scope of needed upgrades.
+They may need marketing help to provide content or new messaging, IT resources to integrate back-office systems, or support from other teams depending on the scope of needed upgrades.

 Regardless of the undertaking, as the chatbot owner, you need to understand the level of effort and budget required to execute the work plan.